draftedus/tangram/README.md

 - [`languages`](languages): This folder contains the libraries for making predictions in each language.
 Each library has a README with more information.

 - [`www`](www): This folder contains the source for the marketing and documentation website deployed to https://www.tangramhq.com.

+### Tips

+- To get faster incremental compile times, configure cargo to use [lld](https://lld.llvm.org/) instead of the system linker.
+On Linux, install lld with your package manager, then add `target.x86_64-unknown-linux-gnu.rustflags = ["-C", "link-arg=-fuse-ld=lld"]` to `~/.cargo/config.toml`.

+- To save your SSD from a premature death, set up a RAM disk for the `target` directory, where output from cargo is written.
+On Linux, run `sudo mkdir /path/to/tangram/target && sudo chmod 777 /path/to/tangram/target && sudo mount -t tmpfs target /path/to/tangram/target`.
+To set up a RAM disk automatically when your computer starts, add `none /path/to/tangram/target tmpfs rw,relatime 0 0` to `/etc/fstab` and reboot.

+- For helpful features like inline errors, autocomplete, go-to-defintion, and more, configure your editor to use [Rust Analyzer](https://rust-analyzer.github.io/).

 ## License